2016 United States presidential debates: Viewership

-October 9 presidential debate (Washington University in St. Louis)
+October 9: Second presidential debate (Washington University in St. Louis)

-The second presidential debate took place on Sunday, October 9, at Washington University in St. Louis, moderated by Martha Raddatz of ABC News, and Anderson Cooper of CNN.
+The second presidential debate between former Secretary of State Hillary Clinton and Businessman Donald Trump took place on Sunday, October 9, 2016, at Washington University in St. Louis, Missouri.
+The town hall style debate was moderated by Martha Raddatz of ABC and Anderson Cooper of CNN.

 Format

 The debate was conducted in a "town meeting" format on Sunday, October 9, with an audience of uncommitted voters selected by the Gallup Organization.
 The CPD originally stipulated that half of the questions come from the audience, while the other half would come from the moderators "based on topics of broad public interest as reflected in social media and other sources."
 The Commission subsequently invited members of the public to submit and vote on questions through the bipartisan Open Debate Coalition's website.
 Moderators chose from the 30 most popular questions.
 CNN's Anderson Cooper and ABC's Martha Raddatz were the moderators.
 Candidates had two minutes to respond with an additional minute for the moderator to facilitate further discussion.